The-Jay-Aher/DevOps/IAC/Terraform/README.md

 **Remote Operations** -

 -   When using full remote operations, like terraform plan or terraform apply can be executed in Terraform cloud's run environment, with log output streaming to the local terminal.

+### Air Gapped Environment

+**Understanding Concept of Air Gap** -

+-   An air gap is a network security measure employed to ensure that a computer network is physically isolated from unsecured networks, such as public internet.

+**Usage of Air Gapped Systems** -

+-   Air gapped environments are used in various areas.
+Some of these include:
+    -   Military/Governmental Computer Networks/Systems
+    -   Financial Computer Systems, such as stock exchanges
+    -   Industrial control systems, such as SCADA in Oil & Gas fields.

+**Terraform Enterprise Installation Method** -

+-   Terraform enterprise installs either using an online or air gapped method and as the names infer, one requires internet connectivity, the other does not.